Lucas Patrick

-Lucas Carter Patrick (born July 30, 1993) is an American football guard for the Chicago Bears of the National Football League (NFL).
-He played college football at Duke.
+Lucas Carter Patrick (born July 30, 1993) is an American professional football guard for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Duke Blue Devils.
+He has previously played in the NFL for the Green Bay Packers, Chicago Bears, and New Orleans Saints.

-Early years
+Early life

 Patrick played high school football at Brentwood High School in Brentwood, Tennessee and was a three-year letterman.
 His senior year in 2010, he earned Tennessee Sports Writers Association First-team 6A All-State honors, was named to The Tennessean’s Dream Team, was a team captain and played in the Toyota Tennessee East vs. West All-Star Classic on December 11, 2010.
 He also participated in track and field at Brentwood.

 College career

 Patrick lettered for the Duke Blue Devils of Duke University from 2012 to 2015.
 He was redshirted in 2011.
 On March 24, 2012, he had surgery to repair a fractured left ankle.
 Patrick missed the first eight games of the 2012 season while recovering from the surgery.
 He then played in the final five games of the season and played 137 snaps.
 He played in all 14 games, starting 1, in 2013 and played 340 snaps.
 Patrick's one start was at right tackle in place of the injured Perry Simmons in the Chick-fil-A Bowl.
 Patrick started 12 games at left guard, missed one game due to injury and played 633 snaps in 2014.
 He started all 13 games, played 1,067 snaps and recorded one solo tackle in 2015.
-He was named Honorable mention All-ACC by both the conference's head coaches and the Atlantic Coast Sports Media Association.
+He was named Honorable mention All-Atlantic Coast Conference by both the conference's head coaches and the Atlantic Coast Sports Media Association.
 Patrick also earned ESPN All-Bowl Team honors in 2015.
 He played in 44 games, starting 26, during his college career and played 2,211 snaps.
 In January 2017, Patrick played in the Tropic Bowl, a college football all-star game.
 He graduated from Duke in December 2015 with a degree in history.

 Professional career

+Pre-draft

-Patrick was rated the 36th best offensive guard in the 2016 NFL Draft by NFLDraftScout.com.
+Patrick was rated the 36th best offensive guard in the 2016 NFL draft by NFLDraftScout.com.